 Particularly in technology companies, money is often not the only scarce resource.
-The most limited resources is in fact, human capital.
-For example, currently, there are more than half-a-million unfilled engineering job-openings. $1 million does not equate to the four senior Python engineers the company now needs to build the product and achieve its growth metrics.
+The most limited resource is in fact, human capital.
+For example, currently, there are more than half a million unfilled engineering job openings. $1 million does not equate to the four senior Python engineers the company now needs to build the product and achieve its growth metrics.

-The Metrics on Available Resources (“MoAR”) is the ratio of relevant contribution of a product feature towards a metric used to measure a business outcome, over the number of resources needed to achieve this contribution.
+Metrics over Available Resources (“MoAR”) is the ratio of relevant contribution of a product feature towards a metric used to measure a business outcome, over the number of resources needed to achieve this contribution.